Meal: Full breakfast

 A full breakfast is a breakfast meal, usually including bacon, sausages, eggs, and a variety of other cooked foods, with hot beverages such as coffee or tea, or cold beverages such as juice or milk.
 It is especially popular in the UK and Ireland, to the extent that many cafés and pubs offer the meal at any time of day as an "all-day breakfast".
 It is also popular in other English-speaking countries.

-In England it is usually referred to as a 'full English breakfast' (often shortened to 'full English') or 'fry-up'.
-Other regional names and variants include the 'full Scottish', 'full Welsh', 'full Irish' and the 'Ulster fry'.
+In different parts of the United Kingdom like England, it is usually referred to as a 'full English breakfast' (often shortened to 'full English') or 'fry-up'.
+Other regional variants across the UK include the 'full Scottish'in Scotland, 'full Welsh' in Wales, and the 'Ulster fry' in Northern Ireland.

 The full breakfast is among the most internationally recognised British dishes, along with such staples as bangers & mash, shepherd's pie, fish and chips and the Christmas dinner.
 The full breakfast became popular in the British Isles during the Victorian era, and appeared as one among many suggested breakfasts in the home economist Isabella Beeton's The Book of Household Management (1861).
 A full breakfast is often contrasted (e.g. on hotel menus) with the lighter alternative of a Continental breakfast, traditionally consisting of tea, milk or coffee and fruit juices with bread, croissants, or pastries.